aya222222/tech-blog/content/post/snap-metadata-signature-error/index.md

 <br><br>

-When I tried to [VoTT](https://github.com/microsoft/VoTT) using snap on Linux, I got an error:
+When I tried to install [VoTT](https://github.com/microsoft/VoTT) using snap on Linux, I got an error:
 ```
 error: cannot find signatures with metadata for snap "vott-2.2.0-linux.snap"
 ```